 Talking Transition reminds us of the imperative of active engagement with public sentiment – in the formation of a policy agenda, as well as in the development and refinement of performance metrics.
 An affordable housing official, for example, might be inclined to focus on typical indicators of affordable housing supply, such as the number of affordable units, whereas a survey of public sentiment might suggest a focus on indicators of housing condition, such as the percent of designated affordable units in need of a major repair.

 Ultimately, achieving outcomes for constituents requires holistic thinking about how goals, targets, and metrics align with public sentiment.
 Measuring is part of the battle, managing is the other side, but communicating and building trust is government is the third leg of the stool.

 Want to learn more?
-Join our upcoming webinar on August 23, 2018 with Danny Fuchs, Managing Partner of HR&A Advisors, and Charlie Francis, Director of Government Finance Solutions at OpenGov and former Treasurer at City of Sausalito, CA, to learn how you can drive a thriving performance management program at your organization.
-Register here!
+Watch the on-demand viewing of the webinar with Danny Fuchs, Managing Partner of HR&A Advisors, and Charlie Francis, Director of Government Finance Solutions at OpenGov and former Treasurer at City of Sausalito, CA, to learn how you can drive a thriving performance management program at your organization.
+Watch here!